Classic

 Minimalistic and Scandinavian

-Plain matte surfaces and wood in variations of solid wood and veneer are the elements used to create the simple, Scandinavian feel of a Nicolaj Bo Classic bespoke kitchen.
+Plain matt surfaces and wood in variations of solid wood and veneer are the elements used to create the simple, Scandinavian feel of a Nicolaj Bo Classic kitchen.

 Classic